raul23/SimulRPi/README.rst

 `:star:`

-   Don't forget the flag *-s* (for simulation) when running the script ``run_examples`` if you want to run a code example on your computer, and not on your RPi.
+   Don't forget the flag *-s* when running the script ``run_examples`` as simulation, if you want to run a code example on your computer, and not on your RPi.

 .. _examples-label: